 - Remember that doubling the distance reduces the Electromagnetic radiation by a factor of 4.

-So What is Electro-SMOGElectro-SMOG refers to the level of man-made electro magnetic energy (EME) that comes from the gadgets in our homes.
+Electro-SMOG refers to the level of man-made electro magnetic energy (EME) that comes from the gadgets in our homes.
 Items that produce Electro-SMOG include mobile phones, microwaves, computers and televisions.